ayoub-fork/g4f-check/README.md

 # g4f-check

-Check which providers are working on GPT4FREE
+Check which providers are working on [GPT4FREE](https://github.com/xtekky/gpt4free).
+Also measure how long each one takes for one short message.

+Supports multithreaded